openwrt/packages/net/travelmate/files/README.md

 </code></pre>

 ## FAQ
-**Q:** What's about 'manual' and 'automatic' mode?
+**Q:** What's about 'trigger' and 'automatic' mode?
-**A:** In "manual" mode travelmate will be triggered solely by procd interface down events, whenever an uplink disappears travelmate tries n times (default 3) to find a new uplink or reconnect to the old one.
+**A:** In "trigger" mode travelmate will be triggered solely by procd interface down events, whenever an uplink disappears travelmate tries n times (default 3) to find a new uplink or reconnect to the old one.
 The 'automatic' mode keeps travelmate in an active state and checks every n seconds the connection status / the uplink availability regardless of procd event trigger.

 **Q:** What happen with misconfigured uplinks, e.g. due to outdated wlan passwords?
 **A:** Travelmate tries n times (default 3) to connect, then the respective uplink SSID will be marked / renamed to '_SSID_\_err'.
 In this case use the builtin wireless station manager to update your wireless credentials.
 To disable this functionality at all set the Connection Limit ('trm\_maxretry') to '0', which means unlimited retries.